 Review and road test of the SEAT Leon

-SEAT's third generation Leon has sharpened up its act in recent years.
-Jonathan Crouch drives it.
+SEAT's fourth generation Leon has sharpened up its act.
+Jonathan Crouch reports.

 Ten Second Review of the SEAT Leon

-This much improved third generation SEAT Leon is a Focus-sized model that these days offers smarter styling, impressive media connectivity, strong safety provision and some efficient engine options.
+This fourth generation SEAT Leon is a Focus-sized model that now offers smarter styling, improved media connectivity, extra safety provision and some fresh new engine options.
 If you'd been overlooking it, this Spanish contender might now be worth a second glance.

 SEAT, in case you didn't know, is supposed to be an emotive, 'Latin' kind of brand, a kind of 'Iberian Alfa Romeo'.
 Hence the passionate marketing, the rallying success and the World Touring Car Championship trophies.
-Customers though, remain a little unconvinced, especially in mainland Europe where SEAT sales are faltering.
+Customers though, remain a little unconvinced, especially in mainland Europe.
 But not so in the UK.
-Sales are soaring on these shores and the Leon model range has always represented much of the reason why, ever since the MK1 version's original introduction in 1998 and its swoopy second generation successor's arrival in 2005.
+Sales are strong on these shores and the Leon model range has always represented much of the reason why, ever since the MK1 version's original introduction in 1998 and subsequent second and third generation models respectively launched in 2005 and 2012.
 Together with the Ibiza supermini, the Leon is SEAT to British buyers.

 Design and Build